hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 sub-resource](#disk-options).
 This is required - the resource does not support automatic naming.

 Virtual disks can be SCSI disks only.
+The SCSI controllers managed by Terraform can vary, depending on the value supplied to [`scsi_controller_count`](#scsi_controller_count).
+This also dictates the controllers that are checked when looking for disks during a cloning process.
-The entire SCSI bus is filled with controllers of the type defined by the top-level [`scsi_type`](#scsi_type) setting.
+By default, this value is `1`, meaning that you can have up to 15 disks configured on a virtual machine.
+These are all configured with the controller type defined by the [`scsi_type`](#scsi_type) setting.
 If you are cloning from a template, devices will be added or re-configured as necessary.

 When cloning from a template, you must specify disks of either the same or greater size than the disks in source template when creating a traditional